The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 Of course, the more sophisticated the trainer is, the more you have to pay.

-Smart (non-interactive) trainers are suitable for people with a limited budget that don’t require interactivity.
+Smart (non-interactive) trainers are suitable for people with a limited budget who don’t require interactivity.
 This means they don’t mind that the trainer won’t adjust the resistance based on the training app.

 Smart (interactive) trainers are perfect for more demanding riders who need more engaging training to stay motivated during longer training sessions.